 The CSE Hui, which began on March 15, 2021 and runs until February 29, 2022, will work to engender a sense of a community among educators and industry partners who can support each other to ultimately provide meaningful computer science learning and experiences.
 Underpinning this project is the attention to inclusion strategies to recruit girls and women into computer science as well as a commitment to increasing the representation of Native Hawaiians in all STEM fields.

-COE Institute for Teacher Education-Elementary Director Ku‘ulei Serna serves as co-principal investigator on the project along with Michael-Brian Ogawa and Martha Crosby of the College of Natural Sciences, Department of Information and Computer Sciences.
+COE School of Teacher Education-Elementary Director Ku‘ulei Serna serves as co-principal investigator on the project along with Michael-Brian Ogawa and Martha Crosby of the College of Natural Sciences, Department of Information and Computer Sciences.

 “This award gives us a chance to really delve into what meaningful computer science learning and experiences can look like here in Hawai‘i,” Nguyen stated.
 “We know teachers are a critical part of student learning.
 We expect that exploring computer science concepts and blending it with pedagogical approaches, rich with hands-on experience, is going to be challenging.
 There are teachers who have already excelled in this work, and I am personally looking forward to learning from them the most.”